Ninja Assassin

 Worldbuilding

-Flashbacks reveal Raizo's brutal training in the Ozunu clan from childhood, interwoven with present-day scenes of Europol agent Mika Coretti investigating political assassinations linked to ninja clans.
-The dual worlds of ancient assassin traditions and modern investigation are established.
+Flashbacks reveal Raizo's brutal training from childhood in the Ozunu Clan, including his relationship with Kiriko, while present-day scenes show Europol agent Mika Coretti investigating black-ops ninja assassinations.
+The parallel worlds of the ninja underground and modern law enforcement are established.

 Disruption